kfirstri/dronez/Research.md

 ## Tasks:

 [X] Import and load UAV models
-[ ] Change the background to something else, desert?
+[X] Change the background to something else, desert?
-[ ] is the game really a grid?
+[X] is the game really a grid?
 [ ]

+Map:
+* Set a start point